 And some medications can adversely affect other medicines you may be taking.
 Bring a list of everything you’re taking to your doctor and pharmacist for review.
-(Or RSVP and bring them to the free Sept.
-12 event.)

 If you’re on blood thinners, provide a way for first responders to know so they can respond appropriately.
 That could be a bracelet or a “patient passport” that contains important medical information in a visible place in your home.

 “You need to recognize that if you’re on blood thinners, a simple fall can be serious,” Martin said.
 “Always go to a hospital emergency room after a fall if you’re on blood thinners, and go to one that is a designated trauma center if possible.”

 Designated trauma centers have protocols to fast-track fall patients who are on certain medications so they are seen quickly in emergency rooms.